RediIbra/docker-demo/README.md

 Using docker to create containers with node versions

+<b> You can use these commands in this project to learn Docker by yourself too. </b>

 docker images ->get all the imagines
 /docker ps -a ->get all containers (running and not running)